yshmarov/yshmarov.github.io/_posts/2023-01-25-gem-mapkick-rb.md

 ### JSON with search params

-In this final example, we will factor in having a search form for `place` and `distance`.
-Bigger distance -> smaller `zoom`:
+In this final example, we will factor in having a search form for `place` and `distance`:

 ```ruby
 # app/controllers/locations_controller.rb